AulonAjvazi/Student-Database/README.md

 # Student Database

 A basic Student Database that allows for name, age, Student Class Name.
-That is stored locally on the browser for you to view.
+That is stored locally on the browser for you to view and has success and error handling.

 ## Project